victoria-minets/goit-js-hw-01/README.md

-# goit-markup-hw-01
+# goit-js-hw-01

-1 Homework for GoIT
+1 Homework for GoIT JS